WTA roundup: Serena Williams loses 6-1, 6-0

-In her first match since falling in the Wimbledon final, Serena Williams stumbled to one of the worst results of her career.
+In her first match since falling in the Wimbledon final, Serena Williams stumbled to the worst defeat of her career.

 The sixth-seeded American lost 6-1, 6-0 to Great Britain’s Johanna Konta on Tuesday night in the first round of the Mubadala Silicon Valley Classic at San Jose, Calif.